Version: 6.3.6 (Last Updated: 24th January 2020)

 - After the plugin has installed successfully, click on the Activate Plugin link or activate the Product Enquiry Pro plugin from your Plugins page.

-- A Product Enquiry Pro License sub-menu will be created under Plugins menu in your dashboard.
+- A ‘WisdmLabs License Options’ sub-menu will be created on the dashboard.
 Click on this menu and enter your purchased product’s license key.
 Click on Activate License.
-If license is valid, an ‘Active’ status message will be displayed, else ‘Inactive’ will be displayed.
+If the license is valid, an ‘Active’ status message will be displayed, else ‘Inactive’ will be displayed.

-- Upon entering a valid license key, and activating the license, a Product Enquiry menu will be created in your dashboard.
+- Upon entering a valid license key, and activating the license, a Product Enquiry menu will be created on your dashboard.
 Refer to the detailed User Guide for additional settings.

 Upon installing and activating the Product Enquiry Pro for WooCommerce (a.k.a.
 QuoteUp), an “Enquiry” or “Quote Request” button will be added to every WooCommerce Product Page, and a Product Enquiry menu option will be created, in the dashboard.
 The settings for the plugin can be changed using this menu.